Monday, December 21, 2020

 A diplomat (Gregory Peck) discovers that his son was switched at birth with the spawn of Satan.
 When one of the priests involved in the deception recants years later and tries to make amends by confessing his sins to the diplomat, the diplomat is initially skeptical.
 When people start dying under mysterious circumstances he slowly comes around to the notion.
 When his wife (Lee Remick) is killed he becomes a believer and with the help of a journalist (David Warner) decides to try and take care of the problem himself.

-What sets THE OMEN apart from other examples of this genre is the degree of subtly regarding the Satanic aspects of the story.
-For the most part this is achieved by simply avoiding the typical trappings of the Satanic film--there are no pentagrams, cloaked and hooded characters, or blood sacrifice rituals overtly on display in THE OMEN.
-These symbols are replaced almost completely by Jerry Goldsmith's tremendous film score and the wildly inventive death scenes.
+What sets THE OMEN apart from other examples of this genre is the degree of subtlety in its Satanic elements.
+For the most part, this is achieved by simply avoiding the typical trappings of the Satanic film--there are no pentagrams, cloaked and hooded characters, or blood sacrifice rituals overtly on display in THE OMEN.
+These symbols are largely replaced by Jerry Goldsmith's tremendous film score and the wildly inventive death scenes.
 Unlike most Satanic films, we only see a few people actively involved in the plot at hand.
 By comparison 1975's RACE WITH THE DEVIL seemingly involves the entire southwest United States.
 In THE OMEN, it is almost is if the entire thing was carried out solely by the participants we see on the screen.

 Shots like these work best in widescreen presentations